meribold/meribold.org/blogroll.md

 [www.arp242.net](https://www.arp242.net)
 : Martin Tournoij's website.
 As far as what I've read goes, topics and themes include programming, empathy, FOSS, command-line tools, and society.
-Liberal usage of fleurons make having ended up on a post from this blog easy to notice.
+Liberal usage of fleurons makes having ended up on a post from this blog easy to notice.

 [blog.debiania.in.ua](https://blog.debiania.in.ua)
 : Alexander Batischev's website.
 Themes include Linux, programming, and life lessons.